 - During budget planning, representatives of Information Technology Services will meet with the building occupants and the architect to develop a budget allocation consistent with the networking needs of the building.
 This budget estimate will be changed in the final budget only with an approved modification of the planned network infrastructure. - As the detailed design of the building is developed by the architect, Information Technology Services will continue to work with the architect and the building occupants to develop the detailed specification of the building network.
-This includes wiring, electronics, location and size of wiring closets, location and nature of connections for use within the building, and connectivity to the university's backbone. - ITS staff will participate in overseeing the installation of the network and in inspections involving components of the network infrastructure. - Once accepted, ITS will assume operational responsibility of the network infrastructure (but not, without special arrangements, the end-user facilities).

-Individuals, departments, or other departments wishing to enhance the network infrastructure in an existing building must first contact ITS.
-ITS will coordinate the overall project with other university units, e.g., Physical Plant.
-One-time and recurring costs and funding sources will be identified, as appropriate, during the planning phase.
+This includes wiring, electronics, location and size of wiring closets, location and nature of connections for use within the building, and connectivity to the university's backbone. - ITS staff will participate in overseeing the installation of the network and in inspections involving components of the network infrastructure. - Once accepted, ITS will assume operational responsibility of the network infrastructure (but not, without special arrangements, the end-user facilities). - ITS will coordinate the overall network project with other university units, e.g., Facilities Management.
+One-time and recurring costs and funding sources will be identified, as appropriate, during the planning phase. - Individuals or departments wishing to enhance the network infrastructure in an existing building must first contact ITS.